 IELTS Cue Card/ Candidate Task Card # 28

-Describe a game or sport that you enjoy playing.
+Describe a game or sport you enjoy playing.

 You should say:

-- what kind of sport or game it is
+- what kind of game or sport it is

 - who you play it with